ratgr/redstone-tweaks/README.md

 take much time and makes sure all resources are up to date; adding it to your run configuration as a pre-run task is a good choice.

-DO NOT directly edit resource files in `src/main/resources`, they will be overwritten or deleted!
+DO NOT directly edit resource files in `src/main/resources`!
+With the exception of mod metadata files, they will be overwritten or deleted.
 Place them at the same subpath in  `src/gen_resources/predef` instead, or add code to generate them to the appropriate module in `src/gen_resources`. `gen.js` is the entrypoint and generally should only need to be edited when a new module is created. `def.js` is for defining lists and variables to use in generation, such as dye colors.
 All other files directly placed in `src/gen_resources` are modules for generation - see those files for examples on how to generate resources, or